ava-labs/avalanche-wallet/README.md

 2) Run the project with hot reloading ``npm run serve``

-When you go to the website on your browser, you might get a warning saying 'Site is not secure'.
+When you go to the website on your browser, you might get a warning saying "Site is not secure".
 This is because we are signing our own SSL Certificates.
 Please ignore and continue to the website.

 ## Deployment
  1) Setup environment variables for production